Mandorlo/PythonGists/README.md

 # Intro

-This project provides useful Python functions
+This project provides useful Python functions / gists to be reused in other projects.

 # Test the project